-Due to the lack of available data, most of the factors are parametrised based on our expert estimations.
+Due to the lack of available data, most of the factors are parameterised based on our expert estimations.
 Some, however, are based on literature or census data.
-For example, since the last major flood occurred in 1962 and only 14% of Wilhelmsburg's

-- 420 residents are older than the age of 65 (according to the 2011 census1), the FE attribute of 86% of the agents is randomly initialized as No. The climate change-related thresholds (see also Eq 3) are based on a study on country level concern about climate change in which 44% Germans are "very or extremely worried", 42% are "somewhat worried" and the remaining 14% are "not at all or not very worried, or does not think climate change is happening" (NatCen Social Research, 2017).
+For example, since the last major flood occurred in 1962 and only 14 % of Wilhelmsburg's residents are older than the age of 65 (according to the 2011 census1), the FE attribute of 86 % of the agents is randomly initialised as no. The climate-changerelated thresholds (see also Eq.
+3) are based on a study on country-level concern about climate change in which 44 % Germans are "very or extremely worried", 42 % are "somewhat worried" and the remaining 14 % are "not at all or not very worried, or do not think climate change is happening" (NatCen Social Research, 2017).
 However, the study does not directly relate climate change with flooding.
-According to the 2011 census, in Wilhelmsburg, the share of - 425 apartments occupied by the owners was 15% while apartments rented for a residential purpose were 82%.
-The remaining 3% were vacant.
-Based on that, in the ABM model, we randomly initialise 15% of the households as owners of the houses they occupy while the remaining 85% as renters, assuming that the 3% vacant apartments can potentially be rented.
-Finally, since income is considered sensitive information, the data is not readily available.
-Hence, we randomly initialise 30% of the agents as low-income households and the rest as high-income. - 430 The response factors we use to measure the model outcome are the cumulative number of household agents that positively appraised coping ($Coping{Yes}$), that positively appraised coping due to the social network element ($Coping{Yes,SN}$), that implemented primary measures ($PM{implemented}$), that abandoned primary measures ($PM{abandoned}$), that implemented secondary measures ($SM{implemented}$) and that abandoned secondary measures ($SM{abandoned}$).
-In terms of damage, we focus on the building and contents damage mitigated rather than the total damage to highlight the benefits of household adaptation 435 measures.
+According to the 2011 census, in Wilhelmsburg, the share of apartments occupied by the owners was 15 %, while apartments rented for a residential purpose were 82 %.
+The remaining 3 % were vacant.
+Based on that, in the ABM model, we randomly initialise 15 % of the households as owners of the houses they occupy while the remaining 85 % as renters, assuming that the 3 % vacant apartments can potentially be rented.
+Finally, since income is considered sensitive information, the data are not readily available.
+Hence, we randomly initialise 30 % of the agents as low-income households and the rest as highincome.

+The response factors we use to measure the model outcome are the cumulative number of household agents